gauravfodekar/NodeJSNotes/README.md

 Keep in mind that while Worker Threads enable multithreading for CPU-bound tasks, they may introduce some complexity in terms of inter-thread communication and synchronization, so they should be used judiciously when needed.

-48 #if node yes is a single thread language how can we are achieving asynchronous operations?
+48. # if node yes is a single thread language how can we are achieving asynchronous operations?
 Answer: In Node.js, you can achieve multithreading by using the "Worker Threads" module.
 This module allows you to create and run separate JavaScript threads in parallel to the main event loop thread, enabling you to perform CPU-bound tasks concurrently without blocking the event loop.
 Here's how you can achieve multithreading in Node.js using Worker Threads:

 1. **Import the Worker Threads module**: